 Stage 1: Awareness (Top of the funnel)

-This is the stage where you first catch your would-be customer’s attention, through campaigns that resonate with their pain points and problems.
+This is the step where you first catch your would-be customer’s attention, through marketing campaigns that resonate with their pain points and problems.

-More often than not, this stage is all about getting in front of your customer when they first start looking to understand their problem.
+This step is about getting in front of your customer when they first start looking to understand their problem.
 Then, and only then, can you start courting them and woo them into returning to your site and engaging more with your business.

 Create buyer personas that delve into who they are and what the problems are they are trying to solve.